ArnaudPec/Convobook/README.md

 # convobook
 Simple script to convert .epub files into Mobipocket

+Dependance :

+Works with ebook-convert (included in Calibre)